CurrencyFinn/column_distillation/README.md

 ## vapLiqSP:
 On differing seperation factor creates a Mccabe Thiele diagram and prints out all significant values as:
-Feed tray location: 9
+* Feed tray location
-Minimum number of plates: 5.61
+* Minimum number of plates
-Optimal Reflux Ratio: 1.73
+* Optimal Reflux Ratio
-Number of theoretical plates (without reboiler): 14
+* Number of theoretical plates (without reboiler)